OFIX SHAREHOLDER ALERT: Bronstein, Gewirtz And Grossman, LLC Announces That Orthofix Medical Inc. Stockholders With Substantial Losses Have Opportunit...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-23, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Orthofix Medical Inc. (“Orthofix” or“the Company”) (NASDAQ: OFIX) and certain of its officers.
+NEW YORK, Aug.
+26, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Orthofix Medical Inc. ("Orthofix" or "the Company") (NASDAQ: OFIX ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Orthofix securities between October 11, 2022, and September 12, 2023, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/OFIX .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Orthofix securities between October 11, 2022, and September 12, 2023, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/OFIX .

 Case Details